dotnet/docs/docs/core/additional-tools/dotnet-core-uninstall.md

 ### Uninstalling .NET Core SDKs and Runtimes

-`dotnet-core-uninstall` uses a collection of options to aggregate uninstallations, as shown below.
+`dotnet-core-uninstall` uses a collection of options to specify what will be uninstalled.

 Since this is a destructive tool, the default behavior of a command execution is a dry run; the tool displays the .NET Core SDKs and Runtimes to be uninstalled.
 To actually uninstall the items, re-run the command with the `--do-it` option.